VQE

 Vanilla VQE

-For our VQE implementation, we integrate tightly with PennyLane’s qchem module and their Hamiltonian objects.
-As such, the VQE constructor accepts either a Molecule object, out of which the molecular Hamiltonian is generated, or the Hamiltonian itself.
+For our VQE implementation, we integrate tightly with PennyLane’s qchem module.
+The VQE constructor accepts a Molecule object (from PennyLane) or a pre-built hamiltonian operator.
+When using a Molecule, the molecular Hamiltonian is generated automatically.

 import time